jasonrclark/cutterslade-gradle-repro/README.md

 # Repro for apiHelper problem with ca.cutterslade.gradle:gradle-dependency-analyze:1.6.0

-This repro contains a minimal example of a problem I'm having with releases of gradle-dependency-analyze after 1.5.3.
+This repro contains a minimal example of a problem logged at https://github.com/gradle-dependency-analyze/gradle-dependency-analyze/issues/201

-We have a internal plugin where one of its tasks forces resolution of configurations during its processing.
-After updating to 1.6.0 I was seeing failures like the following on certain combinations of commands:
+We have an internal plugin where one of its tasks forces resolution of configurations during its processing.
+After updating to 1.6.0 with Gradle 6.9, I was seeing failures like the following on certain combinations of commands:

 ```
 > Task :analyzeClassesDependencies FAILED